James Gemmell Knight

 Enlistment Details: James enlisted in Adelaide on the 24th of the 8th 1917.
 He then was transferred to the 10th Battalion of Infantry.

-Details about his role in War: After enlisting in Adelaide James was taken to Victoria to board the HMAT “Aeneas” at Melbourne on the 30th October, 1917.
+Details about his role in War: After enlisting in Adelaide, James left Australia aboard the HMAT “Aeneas” from Melbourne on the 30th October, 1917.
 He docked at Devonport, near Plymouth on 27th December, 1917.
 Here he trained with the 2nd Training Battalion at Sutton Veny and then left for France from Dover on 1st April 1918 arriving later that day at Le Havre.
 James was a part of the 10th Battalion of Infantry and his first encounter with the enemy was when he and the other soldiers of that Battalion took part in stopping the German offensive in March and April 1918.
-After surviving is offensive he then took part in the operations leading up to the allied counter-stroke.
-Before he could take part in helping with the counter attack James was killed in action on 4th July 1918 between Merris and Strazeele while trying to defend Hazebrouck.
-His body was never found.
-After James’ death the 10th Battalion soldiers were then involved in the great allied offensive of 1918.
-This took place near Amiens on the 8th August 1918 and in this one day British and Empire troops had the largest success in the whole Western Front campaign.
+After surviving this offensive he then took part in the operations leading up to the allied counter-stroke.
+Before he could take part in helping with the counter attack James was killed in action by a shell that also killed Private F. W. Mitchell on 4th July 1918, between Merris and Strazeele, while trying to defend Hazebrouck.
+Both men were buried together near where they died but their remains were never identified after the war.

 This is an extract from James’s last letter that he sent home to his mother.